-All users, including doctors in non-training posts and resident doctors who have chosen to finish their training on the 2010 curriculum, have been transferred to a new ePortfolio platform, which is provided by FourteenFish.
+All users, including doctors in non-training posts and resident doctors who have chosen to finish their training on the 2010 curriculum, have been transferred to an ePortfolio platform provided by FourteenFish.

 All resident doctors, Named Clinical Supervisors and Educational Supervisors are strongly recommended to read the End of rotation checklist for Curriculum 2024.
-This has also been added as Appendix 2 to the Curriculum Handbook.
+This is also included in the Curriculum Handbook (Appendix 2).

 Top Tips